-This Threejs render visualizes the quantum interference pattern resulting from my 5-bit elliptic curve key-breaking experiment using Shor’s algorithm.
+This Threejs render visualizes the quantum interference pattern resulting from my arXiv 5-bit elliptic curve key-breaking experiment using a Shor-style attack.
 The 32x32 wave mesh represents the full outcome space of the two 5-qubit registers (a, b), with each grid cell corresponding to a measured (u, v) bitstring from the QFT output.
 The wave height and ripple intensity are scaled to the relative count of each bitstring, revealing where quantum probability concentrated.
-A diagonal structure, emerging from the condition u + kv ≡ 0 mod 32, appears as an oscillating ridge aligned to the secret key k = 7, visually encoding the modular relation exploited by Shor’s.
+A diagonal structure, emerging from the condition u + kv ≡ 0 mod 32, appears as an oscillating ridge aligned to the secret key k = 7, visually encoding the modular relation exploited by the Shor-style attack.
 Green and blue grid colors separate background from target modular lines, while red dots rise with amplitude to show shot density.
+The three most probable correct key outputs are marked with large yellow spheres.

 This Threejs render shows the green wave maps |11> probabilities across the 10 x 10 lattice for the Twistor‑Casimir Coupling (100 Qubits) experiment, high peaks show where the three‑slice Twistor shear reinforces, low troughs where it cancels.
 Red orbs, scaled by pair‑creation rate ρ_c, show the edge corridors that emit most |11 > Casimir pairs, showing the shear steers vacuum energy while keeping channels independent.